-- Chapter 1, "System Recommendations," describes the hardware and software recommendations and requirements to run ISC. - Chapter 2, "Installing and Logging Into ISC," explains what is packaged with ISC, prerequisites for installing ISC, Cisco High Availability support, how to install ISC, how to install the data service for High Availability, logging in for the first time, remote installation and uninstallation of Processing Server, Collection Server, or Interface Server, how to install license keys, repository migration and upgrading, launching Inventory Manager and Topology Tool, and uninstalling ISC. - Appendix A, "Setting Up Oracle for ISC," describes how to set up an Oracle 9.2.0.1 server that works with ISC. - Appendix B, "Setting Up Cisco CNS IE2100 Appliances Running Cisco CNS Configuration Engine 1.3.x and 1.4 Software with ISC," describes how to set up a Cisco CNS IE2100 appliance, configure a TIBCO Rendezvous Routing Daemon (rvrd), and check router configurations for Cisco CNS IE2100 appliances running Cisco CNS Configuration Engine 1.3.x or 1.4 software with ISC.

-- Appendix C, "Back Up and Restore of ISC Repository and Standby System," describes the objectives of backup and restore and a standby system and how to set them up for Oracle and for Sybase. - Index
+- Chapter 1, "System Recommendations," describes the hardware and software recommendations and requirements to run ISC. - Chapter 2, "Installing and Logging Into ISC," explains what is packaged with ISC, prerequisites for installing ISC, Cisco High Availability support, how to install ISC, how to install the data service for High Availability, configuring HTTPS, logging in for the first time, remote installation and uninstallation of Processing Server, Collection Server, or Interface Server, how to install license keys, repository migration and upgrading, launching Inventory Manager and Topology Tool, and uninstalling ISC. - Appendix A, "Setting Up Oracle for ISC," describes how to set up an Oracle 9.2.0.1 server that works with ISC. - Appendix B, "Setting Up Cisco CNS IE2100 Appliances Running Cisco CNS Configuration Engine 1.3.x and 1.4 Software with ISC," describes how to set up a Cisco CNS IE2100 appliance, configure a TIBCO Rendezvous Routing Daemon (rvrd), and check router configurations for Cisco CNS IE2100 appliances running Cisco CNS Configuration Engine 1.3.x or 1.4 software with ISC. - Appendix C, "Backup and Restore of ISC Repository and Standby System," describes the objectives of backup and restore and a standby system and how to set them up for Sybase and for Oracle. - Appendix D, "Troubleshooting," describes the major areas in the Cisco IP Solution Center installation in which troubleshooting might be necessary - Index